cibero42/Wifi-CTF/REPORT.md

 ## 2.5 DragonBlood
 ### 2.5.1 Definition
 In April 2019, Mathy Vanhoef and Eyal Ronen published a paper titled "Dragonblood: Analyzing the Dragonfly Handshake of WPA3 and EAP-pwd," which exposed five vulnerabilities in the WPA3 protocol.
-Despite being heralded as "unbreakable" upon its release by the IEEE, these vulnerabilities shed light on potential weaknesses in the protocol, particularly in its Dragonfly handshake mechanism.
+Despite being heralded as "unbreakable" upon its release by the Wi-Fi Alliance, these vulnerabilities shed light on potential weaknesses in the protocol, particularly in its Dragonfly handshake mechanism.
 For the purpose of this Capture the Flag competition, this report will focus on the vulnerabilities related to the Dragonfly handshake, omitting discussion of EAP-pwd as enterprise networks are not within the scope.

 1. **Downgrade Attack Against WPA3-Transition:** This attack exploits the transition mode defined in the WPA3 specification, where a Wi-Fi network supports both WPA3 and WPA2 with the same password.
 An adversary can set up a rogue WPA2-only network to lure clients that support WPA3.
 By capturing partial WPA2 handshakes, the attacker can then launch brute-force or dictionary attacks to recover the password without needing a man-in-the-middle position.